OMAHA SPORTS COMMISSION AWARD SHOW

 Male Coach of the Year

-2. Mike Heard, University of Nebraska Omaha Softball
+Chris Crutchfield, University of Nebraska Omaha Men’s Basketball

 Female Coach of the Year